 Finding the best mobile device management product for you

-IBM MaaS360, on the other hand, offers both a container and non-container approach to mobile security and management, which makes it suitable to larger enterprises that require some flexibility in terms of operational method deployment.
-This gives IBM Maas 360 the ability to play toward both sides and gives them some leverage against competitors by being able to attract customers from both mindsets.
+IBM MaaS360, on the other hand, offers both a container and non-container approach to mobile security and management, which makes it suitable for larger enterprises that require some flexibility in terms of operational method deployment.
+This gives IBM MaaS360 the ability to play to both sides and gives them some leverage over competitors by attracting customers from both mindsets.

-Many midsize companies don't have to meet the level of security imposed by large financial clients, for example, and thus aren't running toward boosting their mobile device security.
-We've seen that many times compliance will bring an extra layer of required security, however, thereby making these organizations more conscience at times about securing data on mobile devices.
+Many midsize companies don't have to meet the level of security imposed by large financial clients, though, and thus aren't running to boost their mobile device security.
+We've seen that, many times, compliance will bring an extra layer of required security, however, thereby making these organizations more conscience at times about securing data on mobile devices.